-Analysis: The vast majority of formal traffic in this Exercise was transmitted using WINLINK, even though there are multiple other possibilities (voice, FLDIGI, YAP).
-In particular the ability to pass traffic by voice, with appropriate procedural words to speed corrections, is essential to a competent emergency communicator.
+Analysis: Although last in this list of Objectives, the ability to pass formal traffic simply using a microphone is definitely NOT the least of the list!
+The majority of formal traffic in this Exercise was transmitted using WINLINK, even though there are multiple other possibilities (voice, FLDIGI, YAP).
+Continued analysis of the results indicated significant usage of VOICE for passing formal traffic during this exercise -- EXCELLENT!
+The ability to pass traffic by voice, with appropriate procedural words to speed corrections, is essential to a competent emergency communicator.
 Our Conference included a large dose of teaching on this subject (two compete sessions).
-Further practice at this skill is indicated.
+Further practice at this skill is likely needed on an ongoing basis to remember procedural words and VHF versus HF frequency utilization.